The Gambia profile - Leaders

 Among the most persistent critics has of his human rights record been the British government.
 Some observers say tension caused by this lay behind Mr Jammeh's decision to lead The Gambia out of the Commonwealth of Nations in 2013.

 In 2012 Gambia resumed capital punishment, executing nine prisoners by firing squad.
-Mr Jammeh said he wanted to the remaining 47 death row prisoners killed within weeks, but suspended executions in response to international pressure.
+Mr Jammeh said he wanted the remaining 47 death row prisoners killed within weeks, but suspended executions in response to international pressure.